 The Older Person's Freedom Pass

-There is no time restriction on when the Older Persons’ Freedom Pass can be used in London.
-However, outside of London pass holders are restricted to free travel between 9.30am and 11pm Monday to Friday and all day at weekends and on public holidays.
+However, outside of London pass holders are restricted to free travel between 9.30am and 11pm Monday to Friday and anytime at weekends and on public holidays.

 - Freedom Pass: The Movie